 EVP Stands for Electronic Voice Phenomenon and is perceived spirit voices recorded on tape that were not heard by the human ear at the time of recording.

 From a young age, Sarah was quite skeptical of the concept of life after death.
 Her Grandfather married a woman who was a funeral director and she spent much of her childhood summer holidays visiting with her grandparents at the funeral home.
 As an inquisitive 7-year-old, Sarah often snuck into the viewings to observe the dead bodies.
 She was convinced that was it and that we did not live on.
-Sarah went on to marry and not content with just being a housewife, Sarah's curious nature of wanting answers about death led her into psychical investigations where she worked with families who claimed their children were the reincarnation of someone from a previous life.
+Sarah went on to marry and was not content with just being a housewife, Sarah's curious nature of wanting answers about death led her into psychical investigations where she worked with families who claimed their children were the reincarnation of someone from a previous life.

 After many years, I became a psychical investigator.
 Still having little hope that humans survived death, I began my research by looking into the area of reincarnation.
 It is not surprising that I did, for I felt that if one reincarnates then one must obviously survive one's own death.